Welcome to the Echigo-Tsumari Art Triennale

 By Matt Klampert The area of YUKIGUNI in Niigata and

-In YUKIGUNI (snow country), the weaving industry has always been a popular winter job.
-The exquisite handwork of the weavers has been highly valued.
+In YUKIGUNI (snow country), the weaving industry has always been

 At the heart of the diversity of Japanese culture lies, in fact, a single cultural source.
 This is the topic of the Jomon culture, which after a long time has once again become an enigmatic and fascinating place.